 APIs for menu standardization and sharing

 Since the first point of contact for many potential customers happens online, restaurant menus have to be up to date all the time.
-By means of the APIs described in this section, restaurants can make changes and update their menus to multiple places across the web in one easy step.
+By means of the APIs described in this section, restaurants can make changes to multiple places and update their menus across the web in one easy step.
 As a result, your platform always fills the bill for visitors with relevant info.

-- restaurants in a specific location
+- restaurants in a specific location;

 - ingredients and nutrients.